Yukie Chiri: Life

 Yukie Chiri was born into an Ainu family in Noboribetsu, Hokkaidō during the Meiji era.
+Her father was Takakichi Chiri who had served in the Russo-Japanese War and was one of three Ainu awarded the Order of the Golden Kite, her mother was Nami.
 At the time, the colonial government of Hokkaido rapidly increased immigration of ethnic Japanese people to Hokkaidō, forcibly relocating many Ainu communities and depriving them of their traditional means of livelihood.
 The Meiji government adopted extensive policies designed to discourage or ban Ainu cultural practices while encouraging or forcing their assimilation into Japanese society.
 By the turn of the century, some Ainu writers came to argue that assimilation was the only viable method of survival for Ainu communities.

 Chiri was sent to her aunt Imekanu in Chikabumi, on the outskirts of Asahikawa, when she was six years old, presumably to lessen the financial burden on her parents.
 Imekanu lived with her aged mother, Monashinouku, a seasoned teller of Ainu tales who spoke very little Japanese.
 Chiri thus grew to be completely bilingual in Japanese and Ainu, and had a familiarity with Ainu oral literature that was becoming less and less common by that time.
 Although she had to endure bullying in school, she excelled in her studies, particularly in language arts.
 However, due to anti-Ainu prejudice, she suffered from an ethnic inferiority complex that afflicted many of her generation.

 Chiri's personal conception of cultural assimilation was complex.
 In one letter written during her teens, she remarked, "In a twinkling the natural landscape as it had been since the ancient past has vanished; what has become of the folk who joyfully made their living in its fields and mountains?
 The few of us fellow kinspeople who remain simply stare wide-eyed, astonished by the state of the world as it continues to advance."